That-Madman/FTC-INTO-THE-DEEP/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

 5)  Add:    include ':Team0417' to the "/settings.gradle" file.

-6)  Open up Emacs and clean out any old files by using the menu to "Build/Clean Project""
+6)  Open up Emacs/Vi and clean out any old files by using the menu to "Build/Clean Project""

 7) You didn't actually read this, did you?